“The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

 Instead of saving the planet, utilitarian zombies are sTaving it with carbon-dependent mega sprawl.
 This is profoundly depressing to people who haven’t sold out to the modern grind.

 Windschmerz, a newly coined word*, describes the sinking feeling of witnessing a huge industrial plague being spun as good for the environment despite its obvious negative impacts.
 Instead of constraining the human footprint with conservation and rooftop solar, Man decided to turn the countryside into industrial parks.
 If this urban mega-sprawl is the new environmentalism, nature has a slim chance of remaining intact anywhere the wind blows and power lines can reach.
 Wind power is so absurdly large that one can only look at it with profound disappointment or concoct stories about its “beauty” and “installed capacity” to distract from the obvious.
 Mainstream environmental groups have done exactly that.
+Whatever happened to “small is beautiful?”
 The Sierra Club, NRDC, The Union of “Concerned” Scientists, and even Audubon have sold out to platitudes like “wind is a vital part of our energy mix” (despite its futility as a fossil fuel replacement) and “they can be carefully sited” (despite growing protests as unsullied views run out).
 Something is rotten in Windmark when self-proclaimed environmentalists chide people for lamenting the replacement of natural horizons with spiky machines.

 Even though it’s the environmental equivalent of trying to prevent arson with vandalism, wind power has a momentum that’s hard to control because an Environmental-Industrial Complex has grown around it, propped up with slick cover stories.
 When thousands or millions of jobs depend on something, moral objectivity becomes nearly impossible.
 Germany has been a test-case for this misguided form of progress with its Energiewende mandate that caused alarm decades ago with only a fraction of today’s turbines.
 The landscape desecration is so blindingly obvious that many people apparently can’t perceive what they’re seeing, especially if incomes depend on it.
 A whole government/industry PR machine is dedicated to pretending these giants are midgets.